Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — After death, blunt impact may lacerate blood vessels and displace red cells into the tissue spaces.

-— In automobile accidents or air-plane crashes, exposure to gasoline causes post-mortem detachment epidermis
+— In automobile accident postmortem crashes, exposure postmortem causes postmortem detachment of the epidermis

-— Pink hypostasis is seen in bodies kept in cold storage.
-Post-mortem refrigeration of infants usually solidify the subcutaneous fat which produces a prominent crease where there was a normal skin fold of the neck, which resembles strangulation mark
+— Artifacts resulting from postmortem hypostasis due to refrigeration are observed in bodies.
+Postmortem refrigeration of infants usually solidifies the subcutaneous fat, which produces a prominent crease where there was a normal skin fold of the neck, which resembles a strangulation mark.

 — Toxicological Artefacts:

-— Faulty technique in collecting the sample, especially blood sample, can give false results.
+— A faulty technique in collecting a sample, especially a blood sample, can yield false results.

-— When blood is collected from the heart with a long needle, it may be contaminated with stomach contents or regurgitated oesophageal contents.
+— When blood is collected from the heart using a long needle, it may become contaminated with stomach contents or regurgitated esophageal contents.

-— If blood is contaminated with pericardial or pleural fluids.
-False results are obtained as regards alcohol.
+— Suppose blood is contaminated with pericardial or pleural fluids.
+False results are obtained regarding alcohol.

 — Embalming Artefacts: